Injured Federal Employees are being told to search ACS to find a doctor who can help them with their OWCP / DOL federal workers comp injury.

 Some people are fearful of being associated with "bad" doctors who get themselves in trouble with the federal government.
 We certainly understand that.
 This is a sad reality for too many federal employees.
 Federal employees feel like they have to look over their shoulders when they go to certain "bad" doctors.
 We hate this and our patients never have these worries.
 And by the way, these "bad" doctors are listed on ACS as well, but once you go to them, it's too late.
 You're there already.

 ACS has some good, willing, trained doctors listed.
 They're just hard to find because you have to call so many of them to find the good ones.
 Federal Injury Centers doctors are listed there.
 We just don't want you to go there to find us.
 It's too much trouble and federal employees have enough hassles to deal with when they're hurt at work.
 You don't need this hassle too.

 So, one of our offices is in McKinney, TX, which is located in Collin County, Texas.
-Some towns that surround McKinney are Allen, Plano, Frisco, Princeton, Melissa, Celina, along with several other smaller towns.
+Some towns that surround McKinney are Allen, Plano, Frisco, Princeton, Melissa, Celina, Dallas, along with several other smaller towns.
 We are here to help you when you're injured working for a federal agency like the United States Postal Service (USPS), VA, TSA, FBI, ICE, SSA, and other federal agencies.
 Don't search ACS when you need a federal OWCP-trained doctor.
 Call Federal Injury Centers instead.
 We will get your valid OWCP injury claims accepted and we'll help you get better and back to work helping this country go.